 Sharing your knowledge of your business niche will highlight you as an authority in that area.
-When a potential customer wants to buy a product or service in your niche, who will they choose? (a) A business they barely know with a website that only contains information about their opening hours and contact details? (b) Your business with blog posts packed full of free information showing them you are the go-to business.
-The brand that they trust?
+When a potential customer wants to buy a product or service in your niche, who will they choose?

 I know which one I would go for!

 Creating lots of valuable content on your blog and sharing it through your business social media channels can sometimes take on a life of its own!

 If it resonates with people, they are likely to share it with their friends and followers, and that snowball effect can be huge.

 A viral post, tweet or pin of a blog post can bring your brand a completely new audience.
 An audience that you would never have been able to reach with traditional marketing methods alone.

 The image [left] of ‘The Family Tree of a Viral Pin’ really illustrates the killer combination of amazing content and social shareability.

 This one Pin went viral on Pinterest and reached an audience of 1.5 million users!